 We also didn’t take the shortcut of including Xmas.
 There are plenty of recipes for “Xmas cake” or “Xmas cookies,” but that would have been too easy.

 Maybe you didn’t know you needed a list of foods that start or begin with X, but one day it will come in handy.
-We have also completed a post on foods that start with u so be sure to check that out.
+We have also completed a post on foods that start with u and foods that begin with s so be sure to check that out.